Find out more about Hornsey Town Hall, the history of the Grade-II* Listed building and its astonishing story in Crouch End.

 Currently undergoing an extensive £30m restoration and refurbishment, Hornsey Town Hall will soon become a key cultural venue in North London.

-The building will reopen its doors as a fully-fledged Arts Centre at the end of 2022.
-It will showcase a number of modern, future-proofed and flexible performance and event spaces, workspace, as well as hospitality offerings, including a hotel and rooftop bar.
+The building will reopen its doors as a fully-fledged Arts Centre and will showcase a number of modern, future-proofed and flexible performance and event spaces, workspace, as well as hospitality offerings, including a hotel and rooftop bar.

-Managed and operated by cultural place-making and regeneration specialists The TIME + SPACE Co, Hornsey Town Hall Arts Centre will provide cutting-edge facilities in a welcoming environment for people to work, socialise and enjoy for generations to come.
+Managed and operated by cultural place-making and regeneration specialists TIME + SPACE , Hornsey Town Hall Arts Centre will provide cutting-edge facilities in a welcoming environment for people to work, socialise and enjoy for generations to come.

 More information on our multiple partners and sponsors will be announced soon.